ZupIT/beagle-docs/Settings/content/en/docs/Contribute/Hugo shortcodes.md

 ### **Videos**

 You can embed youtube videos directly into the documentation.
-Ideal to complement that tutorial content, or dissemination.
+Ideal to complement that tutorial content or dissemination.
 To do this, use the video ID located in your url, eg:

 in this link: ```https: //www.youtube.com/watch? v = ECNnZ6rP9qk``` the ID is after ``` v = ```, that is: ECNnZ6rP9qk